Analyzing China Green Agriculture (CGA) & Its Rivals

-China Green Agriculture (NYSE: CGA) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its rivals?
-We will compare China Green Agriculture to related companies based on the strength of its analyst recommendations, dividends, earnings, valuation, risk, profitability and institutional ownership.
+China Green Agriculture (NYSE: CGA) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its peers?
+We will compare China Green Agriculture to similar businesses based on the strength of its risk, dividends, earnings, profitability, valuation, analyst recommendations and institutional ownership.

+China Green Agriculture has a beta of 1.16, meaning that its stock price is 16% more volatile than the S&P 500.
+Comparatively, China Green Agriculture’s peers have a beta of 1.19, meaning that their average stock price is 19% more volatile than the S&P 500.

+0.9% of China Green Agriculture shares are held by institutional investors.
+Comparatively, 42.5% of shares of all “Agricultural chemicals” companies are held by institutional investors.
+11.6% of China Green Agriculture shares are held by company insiders.
+Comparatively, 9.5% of shares of all “Agricultural chemicals” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This table compares China Green Agriculture and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares China Green Agriculture and its peers’ net margins, return on equity and return on assets.

 |China Green Agriculture